-We maintain a compensation program for our non-employee directors, which was last amended effective March 30, 2020.
-Under our non-employee director compensation program as in effect during 2020, each non-employee director received the following amounts for their services on our Board:
+We maintain a compensation program for our non-employee directors.
+Under our non-employee director compensation program as in effect during 2022, each non-employee director received the following amounts for their services on our Board:

 Initial Equity Award.
-Upon a director's initial election or appointment to our Board, the director received an option to purchase 40,000 shares of our Common Stock, which award vests in substantially equal monthly installments over three years following the date of grant, subject to accelerated vesting upon a change in control.
+Upon a director's initial election or appointment to our Board, the director received an option to purchase 80,000 shares of our Common Stock, which award vests in substantially equal monthly installments over three years following the date of grant, subject to accelerated vesting upon a change in control.

 Annual Equity Award.
-If a director has served on our Board for at least six months as of the date of an annual meeting of stockholders, the director received an option to purchase 20,000 shares of our Common Stock on the date of the annual meeting, which award vests in a single installment on the earlier of the day before the next annual meeting or the first anniversary of the date of grant, subject to accelerated vesting upon a change in control.
-If such non-employee director served as the Chairperson of the Board as of immediately following the date of such annual meeting, that non-employee director received an option to purchase 30,000 shares of our Common Stock on the date of such annual meeting, subject to the same vesting terms.
+If a director has served on our Board for at least six months as of the first business day in January of each year, the director received an option to purchase 40,000 shares of our Common Stock on the that date, which award vests in a single installment on the first anniversary of the date of grant, subject to accelerated vesting upon a change in control.
+If such non-employee director served as the Chairman of the Board as of the first business day in January of each year, that non-employee director received an option to purchase 60,000 shares of our Common Stock that date, subject to the same vesting terms.